MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2022

+- A Kernel Perspective of Skip Connections in Convolutional Networks. [[paper]](https://arxiv.org/abs/2211.14810)
+  - Daniel Barzilai, Amnon Geifman, Meirav Galun, Ronen Basri.
+  - Key Word: Neural Tangent Kernel; Gaussian Process; Understanding Skip Connections.
+  - <details><summary>Digest</summary> Over-parameterized residual networks (ResNets) are amongst the most successful convolutional neural architectures for image processing.
+Here we study their properties through their Gaussian Process and Neural Tangent kernels.
+We derive explicit formulas for these kernels, analyze their spectra, and provide bounds on their implied condition numbers.
+Our results indicate that (1) with ReLU activation, the eigenvalues of these residual kernels decay polynomially at a similar rate compared to the same kernels when skip connections are not used, thus maintaining a similar frequency bias; (2) however, residual kernels are more locally biased.

 - Transfer Learning with Kernel Methods. [[paper]](https://arxiv.org/abs/2211.00227)
   - Adityanarayanan Radhakrishnan, Max Ruiz Luyten, Neha Prasad, Caroline Uhler.
   - Key Word: Transfer Learning; Neural Tangent Kernel.